suned/serum/README.md

 ```

 ## `singleton`
-To always inject the same instance of a dependency in the same `Context`, inherit from `Singleton`.
+To always inject the same instance of a dependency in the same `Context`, annotate your type with `singleton`.
 ```python
 from serum import singleton